 A capstone course that helps integrate the approaches, techniques and philosophies learned in functional area courses, and provides the theory and practice of top-level, organization-wide administration.
 Emphasis is placed upon developing an ethical environment in which to work.
 Prerequisites: Senior standing and completion of core Business courses.

-Selected Topics
+BUS 479 Selected Topics

-Content of course depends upon between student and faculty.
+(As needed) Content of course depends upon between student and faculty.

-BUS 495 BUS 495M
+BUS 495 BUS 495M Internship